renekreijveld/macOS-Local-Development-Setup/development.setup.english.md

 ## Visual Studio Code

-To edit configuration files we setup a very good editor for the job: Visual Sudio Code.
+To edit configuration files we setup Visual Sudio Code.
 Go to the <a href="https://code.visualstudio.com/" target="_blank">Visual Studio Code site</a> and click Download Mac Universal.

 Once downloaded, drag the application to your preffered Applications location.
 Next, you want to install the command line tools, so follow the <a href="https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line" target="_blank">official step-by-step instructions</a> so that you can use the code command from the Terminal.